 Civic Engagement and Leadership Minor

 The minor in civic engagement and leadership is for those wishing to become outstanding leaders and citizens.
-There is a track for Army and Air Force ROTC students and a general track for all others.
+In addition to a general track, there is also an option tailored for ROTC students.

 Students complete two foundation courses and then build a concentration focusing on topics such as politics and development, conflict resolution, for-profit and non-profit organizational leadership, and human relations.

 Interdisciplinary Environmental Studies Minor